 Insulated with 750 fill Hutterite white duck down, this mid-thigh length parka packs a lot of heat into a small space.
 Cozy and warm, we felt like we were wearing a sleeping bag.
 The hood is equally loaded with plush down, keeping our head super toasty.
-We really liked that there was an insulated collar and adjustable drawcord, which added another warm touch.
+We really liked that there were an insulated collar and adjustable drawcord, which added another warm touch.

 This jacket is rated for 30F / 5 F weather.
 Although our core was warm in 15F, our legs began to feel cold; granted this was at nighttime.
 During the day when it was sunny out, we didn't seem to have an issue.
 We rated the Marmot Montreaux higher in terms of warmth, because we were able to be outside for an extended period of time, day or night, without feeling cold; the longer length parkas really add extra warmth on super cold days.
 If the length was longer, it would've been just as warm as the Patagonia Downtown Parka.
 It scored the same as The North Face Miss Metro Parka because our core and body were equally as warm in both, despite the Miss Metro being knee-length.